First-Peoples-Cultural-Council/maps/README.md

 # First People's Language Map

 This is a web map that helps explore Indigenous language data.
-This README file includes new materials added in Milestone 2.
+This README file includes new materials added in Milestones 3 and 2 of this project.
 [See Milestone 1 deliverables here](./README-MILESTONE1.md).

 ## Technology Stack Overview